wehappit/nsequence/README.md

 - `initial_index`: The starting index for the sequence.
 This parameter is ignored if `indexing_func` is provided, as the initial index will then be derived from the indexing function.

+-  `position_limit` An optional limit to the number of positions available in the sequence .i.e the length of the sequence.
+Defaults to 1,000,000.

 #### Raises
 - `ArityMismatchError`: Raised if the provided function does not accept exactly one argument.
 - `TypeError`: Raised if the provided argument is not a callable function.